pocomane/brewed-in-the-apocalypse/bita.md

 too much detail to decide which the consequences could be.
 ```

-__Ask to the player__ - when you are speaking and you think it is appropiate,
+__Ask to the protagonist__ - when you are speaking and you think it is appropiate,
-make a question to one or more player, and build on theri answer in your
+make a question to one or more protagonist, and build on theri answer in your
 narration.
 Ideally, you should continuously asking such question.
 You may
 also About the questions them self: